Psilocybe cubensis: Psychedelic and entheogenic use

 There are many different ways to ingest Psilocybe cubensis.
 Users may prefer to take them raw, freshly harvested, or dried and preserved.
 It is also possible to prepare culinary dishes such as pasta or tea with the mushrooms.
 However, the psychoactive compounds begin to break down rapidly at temperatures exceeding 100 °C (212 °F).
 Another method of ingestion known as "Lemon Tekking" involves combining pulverized Psilocybe cubensis with a concentrated citrus juice with a pH of ~2.
 Many users believe that a considerable amount of the psilocybin will have been dephosphorylated into psilocin, the psychoactive metabolite, by citric acid.
 However, this claim is not substantiated by the literature on the metabolism of psilocybin, as dephosphorylation is known to be mediated by the enzyme alkaline phosphatase in humans.
 It is therefore more likely that citric acid mostly helps in breakdown of mushroom cells, aiding in digestion and psilocybin release.

-The "Lemon Tekk" method of consumption results in a more rapid onset and can offer easier digestion or reduced "come-up pressure" associated with raw consumption.
+The "Lemon Tek" method of consumption results in a more rapid onset and can offer easier digestion or reduced "come-up pressure" associated with raw consumption.

 Upon ingestion, effects usually begin after approximately 20–60 minutes (depending on the method of ingestion and stomach contents) and may last from four to ten hours, depending on dosage, potency of cultivar, and individual biochemistry.
 Visual distortions often occur, including walls that seem to breathe, a vivid enhancement of colors, and the animation of organic shapes.

 The effects of high doses can be overwhelming depending on the particular phenotype of cubensis, grow method, and the individual.
 It is recommended not to eat wild mushrooms without properly identifying them as they may be poisonous.
 In particular, similar species include mushrooms of the genus Galerina and Pholiotina rugosa—all potentially deadly—and Chlorophyllum molybdites.
 All of these grow in pastures, a similar habitat to that preferred by P. cubensis.